Striking Distance: Plot

-The next morning, Tom and Jo stumble upon someone dumping what appears to be a wrapped body off a bridge.
+While on patrol, Tom and Jo stumble upon someone dumping what appears to be a wrapped body off a bridge.
 Tom destroys the suspect's car with a flare gun, but the unidentified individual escapes on foot.
-Divers retrieve the bundle only to find it merely a group of rugs.
+Divers retrieve the bundle only to find it is merely a bundle of rugs.
 Tom and Jo are humiliated by their peers.
-Later that night in bed, the lovers share their suspicions that the killer dumped the rugs to discredit them.
-Jo then confesses that she was previously married and now has a four-year-old daughter.
+Later, when they are off duty, Tom and Jo share their suspicions that the killer dumped the rugs to discredit them.
+Jo then reveals she was previously married and now has a four-year-old daughter, Sarah.

 Meanwhile, Eiler informs Nick that he suspects Tom of the murders.
 Nick discloses that Tom has been under scrutiny by Internal Affairs.
-During a court hearing to have Tom removed from the force, it is revealed that Jo's real name is Emily Harper, a Pennsylvania State Police investigator probing Tom for evidence of misconduct.
-Emily perjures herself, and Tom goes free.
+During a court hearing to have Tom fired from the force, it is revealed that Jo's real name is Emily Harper, a Pennsylvania State Police investigator probing Tom for evidence of misconduct.
+She perjures herself, and he goes free.

-That evening, Emily is kidnapped while Tom finds the body of another victim (this time a coworker from River Rescue) outside his houseboat.
+That evening, Emily is kidnapped moments before Tom finds the body of Kim Lee, a coworker from River Rescue, outside his houseboat.
 Thinking that Jimmy's brother Danny has been committing the murders out of revenge, Tom heads upriver to the Detillo family cabin.
 Just as Danny arrives, someone tases Tom unconscious.

-Tom awakens to find himself, Danny, and Emily handcuffed to chairs.
+Tom awakens to find himself, Danny and Emily handcuffed to chairs.
 The killer turns out to be Jimmy, who survived the fall into the river.
-Jimmy is about to kill Emily when Nick walks in and tells Jimmy to turn himself in.
-It was revealed two years back, Nick arrived at the crash site, confronted the killer, and was horrified to find it was Jimmy.
-Jimmy begged Nick to let him go, which he did.
-Vince pried himself out of the wreckage and aimed at the fleeing killer, unaware that it was Jimmy.
+Jimmy is about to kill Emily when Nick enters and tells Jimmy to surrender.

+It is revealed two years prior, Nick arrived at the crash site, confronted the killer, and was horrified to find it was Jimmy, who pleaded for his freedom.
+Vince pried himself out of the wreckage and pulled his revolver on the fleeing killer, unaware that it was Jimmy.
 Nick tried to stop him and, in the ensuing struggle, accidentally shot Vince dead.

 Jimmy shoots Nick and fights with Danny, giving Tom a chance to free himself.
-As the police close in, Jimmy flees in Tom's motorboat with Tom in pursuit.
-The two fight and fall into the Ohio River, where Tom kills Jimmy with the taser.
-Tom is later reinstated as a detective and visits Vince's grave with Emily and her daughter Sarah, putting a wreath on it.
+As backup closes in, Jimmy retreats in Tom's motorboat with Tom in hot pursuit.
+The two fight on a railroad trestle and fall into the Ohio River, where Tom kills Jimmy with the taser.
+He is later reinstated as a detective and visits Vince's grave with Emily and Sarah, putting a wreath on it.